ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/inmusic-festival-tickets-giveaway.markdown

 entry-content: "<p>Enter the draw to win a 3-day festival and 7-day camping ticket\
   \ for INmusic Festival by entering below before 23:59 on 1st of May 2019.</p>\n"
 has-winner: false
-prize-description: "One of the two tickets to INmusic Festival.
-Each ticket is a 3-day\
+prize-description: "Each winner will win the following prize: a 3-day festival and\
-  \ festival and 7-day camping ticket."
+  \ 7-day camping ticket to INmusic festival, lake Jarun, Zagreb on 24th-26th June\
+  \ 2019.\r\nWinners will be notified by email on or around the 29th April the notification\
+  \ date.
+If the winner cannot be contacted within 24 hours  the Promoter reserves\
+  \ the right to offer the prize to the next eligible entrant drawn at random."
-special-conditions: "Multiple entries are allowed up to one every day."
+special-conditions: "Multiple entries are allowed up to one every day.\r\nThe winners\
+  \ are responsible for all expenses and travel and accommodation arrangements included\
+  \ in the prize, including any necessary travel documents, passports and visas."
 country-restrictions:
 - "GB"
 ---